Back to all posts

-Your water heater’s temperature and pressure (T&P) relief valve is one of the most important safety devices in your home, yet most people don’t know it exists until it starts to fail.
-Think of it as an emergency release system designed to vent steam and water if the conditions inside the tank become unsafe.
-So, when you discover your hot water tank valve leaking, it’s essential to figure out why.
-Is it simply doing its job correctly, or is it a sign of a malfunction?
-Ignoring it can lead to water damage and higher utility bills.
-Here’s what you need to know to diagnose the problem.
+That little valve on your water heater is one of the most important safety features in your home, but most of us don’t even notice it until it starts to fail.
+Think of it as an emergency release system, designed to vent water if the pressure inside the tank gets too high.
+So, when you find your hot water tank valve leaking, you need to figure out why.
+Is it simply doing its job, or is it a sign of a malfunction?
+Ignoring the problem can lead to serious water damage and higher utility bills.
+Here’s what you need to know to diagnose the issue.

 Key Takeaways